 The Leadership Development and Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with management.
-Based on its review and discussions with management, the Leadership Development and Compensation Committee recommended to our board of directors that the Compensation Discussion and Analysis be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2014 and this proxy statement.
+Based on its review and discussions with management, the Leadership Development and Compensation Committee recommended to our Board of Directors that the Compensation Discussion and Analysis be included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2015, as amended, and in this proxy statement.

-LEADERSHIP DEVELOPMENT AND COMPENSATION COMMITTEE Paul S. Otellini, Chair L. John Doerr K. Ram Shriram
+LEADERSHIP DEVELOPMENT AND COMPENSATION COMMITTEE Paul S. Otellini, Chair K. Ram Shriram